Election Links

 U.S. National Archives & Records Administration: U.S. Electoral College Information on the electoral college and presidential elections, past and present.

-Options for Electoral College Reform A review of the options and each’s pros and cons.
+Reform Options for the Electoral College A review of the options and each’s pros and cons.

 Electoral College Pros & Cons